top of page

 hand on gear shift_edited_edited.jpg

-DPrep Safety offers safety audits of your school, college, or workplace.
-We use crime prevention through environmental design concepts to review your site for vulnerabilities and offer mitigation suggestions to keep your location safe.
+DPrep Safety offers safety audits using crime prevention through environmental design concepts to review your site for vulnerabilities and offer mitigation suggestions to keep your location safe.
+We can also help you develop site safety and violence prevention plans.

 school hallway_edited_edited.jpg